 The District's Maintenance Department is coordinating the renovation of the Memorial Hall.
 The goal is to put it back into public service for the benefit of veterans and residents of Crockett and Port Costa.
 The San Francisco engineering firm of Holmes Culley completed a structural analysis and design of a seismic retrofit system to protect the building and public from structural collapse during an earthquake.
 The architectural firm of Interactive Resources of Point Richmond has been hired to prepare the architectural restoration design and search for funding that would allow the project to move forward.

 The District is determined to protect Memorial Hall from the disfigurement of conventional seismic strengthening systems and has determined that our building can be adequately strengthened without harm to its architectural features.
 An advanced technology will be utilized above grade, using glass fibers embedded in polymers applied to the brick walls, along with substantial concrete work below grade.
 Because this strengthening system will be unseen and unnoticed, we can have confidence that a restored Memorial Hall will have all the charm of the original.

 As the design work and the search for funding proceeds, volunteers will continue working to maintain the building and the grounds.
 If you are interested in volunteering, please contact our District office at (510) 787-2992.

-Some of you receiving these updates on Crockett’s Memorial Hall (commonly known as the American Legion Hall) are veterans of military service.
+Some of you receiving these updates on Crockett’s Memorial Hall are veterans of military service.
 We are working to identify all living veterans of Crockett, Port Costa and Tormey so that we can include them all on our email list as we move this project along.
 Spread the word!